wp-plugins/categorytinymce/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.1

-Provides the ability to add a fuly functional tinymce editor to the category editor to style up the introductory information for category archives.
+Provides the ability to add a fuly functional tinymce editor to the category and tag editor to style up the introductory information for category archives.

 == Description ==